 During the analysis and optimization of the online Customer Experience, it’s necessary to consider the so-called "messy middle": what happens between the first trigger, that is, the stimulus that inaugurates the funnel, and the final purchase decision is not so simple and standard, it changes from one person to another and depends on multiple variables and touchpoints.

 What can happen at this middle stage of the purchasing process?
 People seek and evaluate more information about products and brands, proceeding according to two possible mental schemes:

 • evaluation, a reductive activity.

-Anything a person does during their online Customer Journey falls into one of these two operating modes and repeats itself, generating a loop between the two until the final purchase decision is made.
+Anything a person does during their online Customer Journey falls into one of these two operating modes and repeats itself, generating a loop between them until the final purchase decision is made.

-The strategy purpose that presides over the Customer Experience review must not be to force the consumer in one direction but rather to offer him all the necessary information to support him in his final decision.
+The strategy purpose that presides over the Customer Experience review must not be to force the consumer in one direction but to offer him all the necessary information to support his final decision.

-Studying, designing and optimizing the Customer Experience is equivalent to strengthening the brand identity in its internal coherence and external perception, providing a complete and all-encompassing experience to those who interface with the brand and avoiding leaving empty spaces in the decision-making process of consumers.
+Studying, designing and optimizing the Customer Experience is equivalent to strengthening the brand identity in its internal coherence and external perception, providing a complete and all-encompassing experience to those who interface with the brand and avoiding leaving empty spaces in consumers' decision-making process.